Teresa Santos: Miss Brazil 2021

 As Miss Ceará 2021, Santos became qualified to compete in Miss Brazil 2021.
 The competition was set to be the inaugural edition of the new Miss Universe Brazil competition, under new leadership.
 The final was filmed on 7 November 2021, aboard the cruise ship the MSC Preziosa.
 In the competition, Santos advanced to the Top 15, Top 10, Top 5, and Top 3; as the final was set to air two days after filming, the crowning moments of all of the three finalists were filmed, while only the winner's would be included in the telecast.
 On 9 November, the finale aired which revealed Santos had been crowned the winner, making her the fourth woman from Ceará to win the title.

 As Miss Brazil 2021, Santos represented Brazil at Miss Universe 2021 where she failed to place in the semifinals, effectively ending Brazil’s ten year streak of consecutive placements in Miss Universe, from 2011 through 2020.

+Personal life

+Santos married businessman Gabriel Emrich in May 2026 in Florence, Italy.